commonsguy/cwac-netsecurity/docs/ADVANCED_USAGE.markdown

 on an Android 4.2-6.0 device, any `<domain-config>` rules will be ignored, akin to the stock `HttpURLConnection` integration.

+This is handled automatically for OkHttp3 and `HttpUrlConnection` in the existing library code.

 ### Handling Redirects

 If your HTTP client automatically traverses server-side redirects